glennpoorman/nodejs-samples/12-oauth/README.txt

 * "server/config.js".
 This file contains an informational object "config" which contains all of the data necessary for authorization.
 The data includes the URLs to send our authorization requests to as well as information obtained when we registered our app (the client id and the client secret).

-Right now those client credentials are left blank but need to be filled in when the application is registered.
+  Note that right now, those client credentials are set by referencing the user environment variables MOVIE_QUOTES_ID and MOVIE_QUOTES_SECRET.
+We'll be reusing those credentials in the rest of the samples so to make life easy, it's best to simply set those environment variables using the id and secret you obtained when you registered the app and then the code will just work.
+Alternatively you could change the property values in this file and have them directly reference the id and secret strings.

 * "server/oauth.js".
 This file is newly added to handle all authorization routes.